 Automatic logout takes place after 30 minutes of inactivity.

 1.2 Top Navigation

-- Alerts / Notifications / Forecasts: Allows to get notifications about changes, insights, and predictions how your data may develop.
+- Alerts / Notifications / Forecasts: Allows you to get notifications about changes, insights, and predictions of how your data may develop.

-- Configuration of the Intelligence API: Allows to create tokens via which the Intelligence API can be used in external tools.
+- Configuration of the Intelligence API: Allows the creation of tokens via which the Intelligence API can be used in external tools.

 - Connection Profile for SFTP export of reports.
 If a report needs to be uploaded to an SFTP server, the connection settings for the SFTP server are saved here.

 At My Profile, the user can set the language for the user interface, choose the number format, and change the password.